Integrated care system

 In England, an integrated care system (ICS) is a statutory partnership of organisations who plan, buy, and provide health and care services in their geographical area.

 The organisations involved include the NHS, local authorities, voluntary and charity groups, and independent care providers.
 The NHS Long Term Plan of January 2019 called for the whole of England to be covered by ICSs by April 2021.
-On 1 July 2022, ICSs replaced clinical commissioning groups in England.
+On 1 July 2022, ICSs – by then 42 in number – replaced clinical commissioning groups in England.

 Statutory bodies

 The Health and Care Act 2022 put these systems on a statutory basis, each with an approved constitution.
 On 1 July 2022, a total of 42 ICSs became statutory.
 There are more than 70 performance metrics by which they are judged, grouped into six "oversight themes": quality, access and outcomes, preventing ill health and reducing inequalities, leadership, people, and finances.
 The poorest performers will be put in a "recovery support programme", which will replace the label of special measures.
 Each system is to set their own constitution, determine staff pay and can raise "additional income" but the chair must be approved by the Secretary of State for Health and Social Care.

 The areas covered by each ICS vary considerably by population and demographics.
 Population size ranges from 500,000 to more than 3 million people.
 Some have more than 10 upper-tier local authorities and some only one.
 Nearly 50% of the neighbourhoods in Birmingham and Solihull are in the most deprived fifth of the neighbourhoods nationally, compared to 1% in Surrey Heartlands.